Lord-Turmoil/PassBash/README.md

 - [Gitee](https://gitee.com/tonys-studio/pass-bash)
 - [Github](https://github.com/Lord-Turmoil/PassBash) [ Currently unavailable :( ]

+You can also take a look at my blog - [PassBash](http://www.tonys-studio.top/2023/01/18/PassBash/). :)

 ## What Is It?

 PassBash, a.k.a.
 Pash, is a light-weight command-line password manager, using Tiny Encryption Algorithm to protect your data.
 And, again, developed with [tinyxml2](http://leethomason.github.io/tinyxml2/).